“Promoting inclusivity and removing barriers to maximise the learners’ potential.”

 What is the Local Offer?

-From September 2014 every Local Authority are required to publish information about services available for children and young people, from birth to 25, who have Special Educational Needs and/or Disabilities (SEN/D); and also services outside of the area which they expect children and young people from their area will use.
-This is known as the ‘Local Offer”.
+Every Local Authority is required to publish information about services available for children and young people, from birth to 25, who have Special Educational Needs and/or Disabilities (SEN/D); and also services outside of the area which they expect children and young people from their area will use.
+This is known as the ‘Local Offer’.
 The Local Offer pulls together all the information about education, health and care services, leisure activities and support.

-For more information about what is available locally to Barnsley please follow the links:
+For more information about what is available in Barnsley please follow the links:

 At Barnsley College we support learners with a range of learning needs including: